RobinSen2217/cross-correlation/README.md

 # Cross-Correlation User Interface

 An FFT-based, GPU-accelerated tool for windowed cross-correlation analysis between two images.
-Given a pair of image frames (e.g. sequential observations of a drifting or evolving structure), it computes a spatial map of local correlation strength using an interactive, GPU-accelerated backend — designed to run entirely inside Google Colab.
+Given a pair of image frames (e.g. sequential observations of a drifting or evolving structure), it computes a spatial map of local correlation strength using an interactive, GPU-accelerated program, designed to run entirely inside Google Colab.

 This repository accompanies an in-progress research paper and is intended as the reference implementation of the method described there.